neutrons/garnet/docs/source/design/oncat_general.rst

 This is a generalization of :ref:`PyOnCatSchema <pyoncat>`, in case it can be used for other applications other than garnet that want to achieve a similar functionality.

+The detailed Instrument model is found here :ref:`Intrument <instrument>`.

 Related APIS:

 - experiment_list: oncat.Experiment.list(facility=<facility>, instrument=<instrument>)